 Governor Asa Hutchinson appointed Alec Farmer, a Jonesboro native, to a ten-year term on the Arkansas State Highway Commission in January 2015.
-He currently serves as Vice Chairman.
+He currently serves as Chairman.

-Farmer is operator of Farmer Enterprises, Inc., a family-owned farm and property investment and management company.
-He also serves on the board of the Childress Gin and Elevator Co.
+He is operator of Farmer Enterprises, Inc., a family-owned farm and property investment and management company.
+He is also a licensed attorney in the state of Arkansas.

 He and his wife Carole live in Jonesboro and together they have four daughters.